Gman-Superfly/AKIRA/README.md

 ### 1. Prediction Is Belief

 When a model predicts the next token, it expresses its belief about what should come next.
-The error isn't just "wrong output"—it's uncertainty made visible.
-Training isn't just "optimization"—it's learning when to be certain and when to doubt.
+The error isn't just "wrong output", it is uncertainty made visible.
+Training isn't just "optimization", it is learning when to be certain and when to doubt.

 ### 2. Attention Has Structure

 The mathematics of attention (`softmax(QK^T/sqrt(d))V`) has a particular form: *self-interaction times state*.
-This form appears elsewhere in physics—in systems that undergo phase transitions, that exhibit collective behavior, that produce emergent patterns.
+This form appears elsewhere in physics, in systems that undergo phase transitions, that exhibit collective behavior, that produce emergent patterns.

 We don't claim attention "is" physics.
 We observe that attention *has similar mathematical structure* to systems we understand well.
 This similarity may be superficial, or it may be deep.
 We're investigating.